 We're not a 501©(3) church, and therefore find it makes more sense to deploy Linux.
 The money we save can be used to help develop our computer training ministry further, or feed hungry families.
 Churches with a heavy reliance on one operating system might wait until their next upgrade cycle.
 At that point they should investigate thoroughly which platform makes the most sense.

 2. Security and stability present another issue.
 Churches require at least the same level of security and stability offered by other systems.
 They hold a lot of sensitive information about people and their families, counseling records and so forth.
-If someone raided our database and discovered my wife's birthdate,
+If someone raided our database and discovered my wife's birthdate, I'd be in trouble!
+Linux offers superb security, although the administrator better keep a tight ship.

 3. Churches should consider their current software situation as well.
 As stated above, small churches could migrate to Linux easily.
 Churches that run proprietary church management software will need to consider how to get their data from the old application to the new one.
 I'm guessing that most vendors offer the ability to export data to plain text files.
 A church can then upload the text file into one of the open source databases, such as MySQL or PostGreSQL.
 In my experience, it makes no sense whatsoever to lock yourself into a proprietary system.